-While this is definitely in the running for the best crib mattress, it doesn't come cheap.
-At between $240 and $260, the Emily Natural is still a steal.
-You aren't buying the cheapest way to put a kid in a crib here; you're buying the peace of mind of a happy, healthy sleeping baby.
-The mattress has a rating of 4.2 out of 5-stars on Amazon.
+While this is definitely in the running for the best crib mattress, it doesn’t come cheap.
+You aren’t buying the cheapest way to put a kid in a crib here; you’re buying the peace of mind of a happy, healthy sleeping baby.

 4. The Sealy Soybean Foam-Core Infant/Toddler Mattress Combo

-- FEEL GOOD FOAM --The foam used throughout is CertiPur-US Certified foam made in the USA.
+- PREMIUM FOAM -- The foam used throughout is CertiPur-US Certified foam made in the USA.
 It is made without phthalates,...

-- WATERPROOF SURFACE & BINDING - Reinforced embossed waterproof and stain-resistant cover with lock-stitched binding helps...
+- WATERPROOF SURFACE & BINDING -- Reinforced embossed waterproof and stain-resistant cover with lock-stitched binding...